AndrewBoggs/FreeCodeCamp/README.md

-These are completed projects from the responsive web design certificate.
+Tribute page from the responsive web design certificate.